-To start I have to tell you I have the most amazing sister-in-law!
+To start, I have to tell you I have the most amazing sister-in-law!
 She came over and prepped this piece with me.
-Since this is a mid-century modern piece she started by sanding the whole thing with an obit sander.
-Just to rub the shine off.
-Then we gave it 2 coats of slick stick with a sponge roller.
+Since this is a mid-century modern piece, she started by sanding the whole thing with an orbit sander to rub the shine off.
+Then, we gave it 2 coats of Slick Stick with a sponge roller.
 I like to use the sponge roller on flat pieces like this because it is easier to get a smooth finish.
-We used slick stick because it is made to help adhere paint to slick surfaces such as counter tops, glass, and glossy surfaces.
-Mid Century Modern pieces tend to have a slick glossy finish.
+We used Slick Stick because it is made to help adhere paint to slick surfaces such as countertops, glass, and glossy surfaces and Mid Century Modern pieces tend to have a slick glossy finish.

 Now it was time for the beach scene!
 My client had sent me this photo.
 She wanted the layout of the colors without the grass.

 I started with the color Pine Cone from Dixie Belle for the sand.
-I blended Fluff into the mix next and used dry brushed the fluff back into the Pine Cone for a layered look.
+I blended Fluff in next and dry brushed the fluff back into the Pine Cone for a layered look.
 Next I blended Peacock and Yankee Blue together for the water.
-I added Kudzu above that and then went back with the Fluff.
-At the Very top I started to fade in some In The Navy.
+I added Kudzu above that and then went back with Fluff.
+At the very top, I started to fade in some In The Navy.
 The key to getting a blended layered look like this is to use your brighter colors for your first coat and your lighter colors for the second coat.

-After the first coat of colors were laid on, I used the color Mud Puddle and Sandbar on the sand to get an even more layered effect.
-Using different, but similar shades helps create a layered look.
-For the water I painted Haint Blue over the top.
-I also did a lot of dry brushing with Fluff (white) to create a cohesive look throughout the whole front.
-I did use a little bit of water with my spray mister, but for the most part I kept my brushes dry.
+After the first coat of colors was laid on, I used the color Mud Puddle and Sandbar on the “sand” to get an even more layered effect.
+Using different but similar shades helps to create a layered look.
+For the water, I painted Haint Blue over the top.
+I also did a lot of dry brushing with Fluff (white) to create a cohesive look throughout the whole front of the piece.
+I did use a little bit of water with my spray mister, but for the most part, I kept my brushes dry.

-A couple tips for blending are have several brushes handy.
-I use anywhere from 2-8 brushes when I do look like this.
-I keep a jar of water next to me and drop my brush in there when I’m done to keep the paint from drying on.
+A couple of tips for blending are to have several brushes handy.
+I use anywhere from 2-8 brushes when I paint looks like this.
+I keep a jar of water next to me and drop my brush in when I’m done to keep the paint from drying on.

 When I liked the way it looked I took all the drawers out and blended them to fade into the look.
 This is the part where I used a lot of Fluff to get it to come together.
 I filled in any areas that I missed when I was painting the art on the front, and then dry brushed white over it.
 It looked like this.

-My favorite tip for painting an artistic piece is to keep the art on the front and the sides simple.
-I used a solid coat of In the Navy for the top and then ombred the sides with In the Navy and Fluff.
+My favorite tip for painting an artsier piece is to keep the art on the front and the sides simple.
+I used a solid coat of In the Navy for the top and then ombre’d the sides with In the Navy and Fluff.

-I’m very happy with how it tuned out and my client is too!
-To protect it I gave it 2 coats of clear satin all over and then an extra 2 coats of Gator Hide on the top!
+I’m very happy with how it turned out and my client is too!
+To protect the piece, I gave it 2 coats of clear satin all over and then an extra 2 coats of Gator Hide on the top!
 Gator Hide is water-repellent and heat-resistant so it is perfect for the top!
 Here she is ready for her beach home on Lake Michigan!